vanling/docs/reference/system/server.md

 [fields](/reference/system/fields#the-field-object), and [relations](/reference/system/relations#the-relation-object) to
 apply.

-Alternatively, send a JSON or CSV schema file in a `multipart/form-data` request.
+Alternatively, send a JSON or YAML schema file in a `multipart/form-data` request.
 See [Upload a File](/reference/files#upload-a-file) for more information.

 ### Returns